 Beauty-Style Advertising Photography

-Unlike portrait photography, which uses soft light, classic beauty/makeup images use hard light.
-Karl explains the three important considerations for making these shots work, before demonstrating two different lighting setups step-by-step.
+Unlike portrait photography, which typically requires soft lighting, classic beauty/makeup images need hard light.
+In this class, you’ll discover three important considerations for making these shots work, before getting to grips with two different lighting setups.

-The first setup uses just a couple of lights.
-Karl explains his modifiers and accessories and how he uses fill light to control shadow density.
-For the second setup, Karl uses the simplest lighting – a single bare bulb – as he shows you how to create hard shadows across the model’s face.
+For the first setup, you’ll use a couple of lights as Karl walks you through the necessary modifiers and accessories.
+You’ll also learn how to use fill light to control shadow density.
+In the second setup, you’ll need nothing more than a single bare bulb as you learn how to create striking hard shadows across the model’s face.

 In this class: